nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Hotel Staff requests to search patients with a criterion.
-2. Covigent searches the patients with the inputted criteria.
+2. Covigent searches the patients with the input criteria.
 3. Covigent shows the search results.

 Use case ends.